abdullahahmadd/adventureworks-powerbi-sales-analysis/README.md

 ---

 ## 🔍 Overview
-This project demonstrates end-to-end **data modeling, optimization, and dashboard creation in Power BI** using AdventureWorks sales data.
+This project demonstrates end-to-end **data modeling, optimization, and dashboard creation in Power BI** using AdventureWorks regional sales data.
 The focus is on building an efficient data model, applying best practices, and delivering actionable business insights through an interactive dashboard.

 ---